In which The Author and his pals have an impromptu day out

 The only person who didn’t stay in the house was Nigel.
-Way too pissed to drive home, and afraid that it would be stolen or vandalised, he slept in his car, parked outside the house.
+Way too pissed to drive home, and afraid that his car would be stolen or vandalised, he slept in it, parked outside the house.
 When we all stirred in the morning, we decided we’d better wake him up.
 He was blue with cold when he came in, so we poured hot coffee down his throat until he thawed out.
 It was just the latest incident in a long sequence of mischief which had characterised the evening.
-(While he was sleeping, the girls had painted Benji’s face with lipstick and eye shadow.
-He didn’t check the mirror before he left to go home, and greatly amused our friend Paul when he called into the shop to buy a paper on the way.)
+While he was sleeping, the girls had painted Benji’s face with lipstick and eye shadow.
+He didn’t check the mirror before he left to go home, and greatly amused our friend Paul when he called into the shop to buy a paper on the way.

 We were, not unreasonably, rather tired and hungover from the night before, so Jason put some music on to try and liven the place up.
 First of all we listened to Ogden’s Nutgone Flake by the Small Faces, which did everyone’s heads in!
 Then he put on another CD, and one track was the classic Solsbury Hill by Peter Gabriel.

 During the course of the song, Jason suggested, quite out of the blue, ‘I know – let’s all go to Salisbury and see Solsbury Hill!’